RobTillaart/BL0942_SPI/README.md

 RF = (R1 + R2) / R2;  // e.g. R1=20K R2=100 => RF=20100/100=201.
 ```

 Note the max current is 30A although one should keep the current under 15A.
 The power dissipated by the shunt can be calculated:
 ```
 P = 25 * 35 * shunt;
 ```

 ### Calibration 2

-The following functions set the values per bit directly for the core measurements registers.
-The LSB's are in micros.
+The following functions set the values per LSB directly for the core measurements registers.
-The getter functions allow (run time) adjustments or help to manually calibrate the device.
+The getter functions allow (run time) adjustments and help to manually calibrate
+the device more precise.

 - **float getVoltageLSB()**
 - **void setVoltageLSB(float voltageLSB)**